BitForger/thegreatersuspender/README.md

 ### License

-This work is licensed under a GNU GENERAL PUBLIC LICENSE (v2)
+This fork is licensed under a GNU GENERAL PUBLIC LICENSE (v2)

 ### Shoutouts